 Taking its name from the fishing village of Mararikulam, Marari Beach is located at a distance of 11 km from Alleppey.
 After visiting the lovely Alleppey backwaters, visit this beach for some memorable moments, away from the city hustle-bustle.

 The pleasing surroundings and soft sands of Marari Beach look and feel soothing to the visitors.
 Secluded and laid-back, it is also known to be one of the most romantic beaches in India.
 If both of you are adventurous souls, enjoy activities like water skiing, sea surfing, parasailing, and deep-sea fishing.

 Auroville Beach, Pondicherry

-More commonly known as Auro beach, Auroville beach is one of the best beaches of Pondicherry.
-This beach with soft, golden and black-hued volcanic sand is located at a distance of 12 km from the town.
+More commonly known as Auro Beach, Auroville Beach is one of the best beaches in Pondicherry.
+This beach with soft, golden, and black-hued volcanic sand is located at a distance of 12 km from the town.
 Visitors can savor mesmerizing views of the setting sun, looking like an orange-colored ball.
 The beach receives maximum visitors at the time of weekends and is quite popular amongst youngsters.

-You can spend some peaceful time with your loved here at Auroville beach.
-Partake in relaxing, fun activities such as beach volleyball, swimming and sunbathing.
+You can spend some peaceful time with your loved ones here at Auroville Beach.
+Partake in relaxing, fun activities such as beach volleyball, swimming, and sunbathing.
 Surfing is another popular activity here.
 You can simply lie down on the beach and relish the wonderful scenery and the cool breeze.
-Two famous monuments worth-visiting here include a 4 meter long statue of Mahatama Gandhi, and a war memorial remembering the martyrs of First World War.
+Two famous monuments worth visiting here include a 4-meter-long statue of Mahatma Gandhi, and a war memorial remembering the martyrs of the First World War.